jzheng20/SOLID/content/authors/YinHuang/_index.md

 ---
 # Display name
-title: Chenxuanyin Zou
+title: Yin Huang

 # Full name (for SEO)
-first_name: Chenxuanyin
+first_name: Yin
-last_name: Zou
+last_name: Huang

 # Username (this should match the folder name)
 authors:
-  - ChenxuanyinZou
+  - YinHuang

 # Is this the primary user of the site?
 superuser: false